 This permanent home doesn’t necessarily have to be with the foster family; it could also mean that the child reunifies with their birth family or finds permanency with an adoptive family.
 Regardless of which family they call their own, these groups will work together to support each other and the child they are caring for.

 How can I get involved?

-Reducing the number of children in the child welfare system means both; finding more quality foster families who have the child’s best interest at heart and creating healthy relationships with that child and others in their life.
+Reducing the number of children in the child welfare system means two things; finding more quality foster families who have the child’s best interest at heart and creating healthy relationships with that child and others in their life.
 However, fostering a child and giving them the tools to be healthy and successful in their own lives is just one way that you can help grow the Quality Parenting Initiative in your community.
 Two of the easiest ways you can get involved are to donate and educate yourself so you can educate others.
-Having a solid foundation in initiatives like QPI will help you better advocate for any children in your care, but for children in the system overall.
+Having a solid foundation in initiatives like QPI will help you better advocate for any children in your care.
 We often say it takes a village- and it does.
 A village filled with community members willing to educate, advocate, and take action.